Renz2299/mp4_eco_roots/README.md

 ### Deploying to Heroku

 1. First, install gunicorn which will act as the web server for the deployed site.
 To do this run 'pip3 install gunicorn' in the terminal.
-And then freeze the requirements.txt file with 'pip freeze > requirements.txt'
+Then freeze the requirements.txt file with 'pip freeze > requirements.txt'

 2. Next, update the databases section of the settings.py to the following.
 The if statement is looking for a DATABASE_URL in the environment variables, if it finds one then it will use that url.
 Else, it will use the local sqlite3 database.